-One night’s accommodation is all you need to enjoy a self-drive Isle of Skye 2 day tour from Edinburgh!
-This road trip itinerary has been designed to maximize a very limited timeframe, allowing you to experience some of the best sights that Scotland has to offer in just a weekend outing to the Isle of Skye!
+This road trip itinerary has been designed to maximize a very limited timeframe, allowing you to experience many of the top attractions that Scotland has to offer in just a weekend outing to the Isle of Skye!

-Overview: Isle of Skye 2 Day Tour from Edinburgh
+🚘 Overview: Isle of Skye from Edinburgh 2 Day Tour (Self-Drive)

 4:30am: Leave Edinburgh